+Memories of all kinds collide at the east coast’s new motor museum.
 The brand new Gold Coast Motor Museum is no ordinary motor museum.
 There’s sentimentality behind the displays – and it’s not all wrapped up in the historic automobiles.

 Siblings Carl and Grant Amor devoted themselves to building the impressive space as a tribute to their father.

-It’s safe to say their father Denis would be mighty proud of their efforts.
+It’s safe to say their father, Denis, would be mighty proud of their efforts.

 The museum is located on 12 acres of property in the Gold Coast hinterland.